niden-net/niden-net/_posts/2015-10-04-building-the-phalcon-blog-i.md

   - blog
   - series
 image: '/assets/files/phalcon-logo.png'
+image-alt: Phalcon
 ---
 This is the first of a series of posts, describing how we built the Phalcon Blog (and this one of course).
 The intention is to showcase some of the features of Phalcon and discuss the reasons behind implementing the code in such a way.
 I will amend this post with the links of the future posts once I post them.

 These series will focus initially on the Phalcon blog ([Github](https://github.com/phalcon/blog)) and will then expand on this blog ([Github](https://github.com/niden/blog)).
 In the very near future all the features available in this blog will be available in the Phalcon one :)

-As I mentioned in a [previous post](/post/new-look-more-posts), [Andres](https://phalconphp.com/en/team) and I were not 100% satisfied with [Tumblr](https://tumblr.com), the blogging platform that we have used for a few years for the purposes of the [Phalcon blog](https://blog.phalconphp.com).
+As I mentioned in a [previous post](/post/new-look-more-posts), [Andres](https://phalcon.io/en/team) and I were not 100% satisfied with [Tumblr](https://tumblr.com), the blogging platform that we have used for a few years for the purposes of the [Phalcon blog](https://blog.phalcon.io).
 So we decided that it would not only be beneficial for us to build something of our own, but also for the community, since the software is [open sourced](https://github.com/phalcon/blog) and available for everyone to use.

 #### Bootstrapping process